nikitavoloboev/data/productivity/flow/rules.md

 ## Writing
 - Use proper punctuation and capitalise things appropriately.
 - When adding `:`, don't add space beforehand.
+- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
 - Remove unnecessary and `filler` words.
 	- If something can be said in less words, say it in less words.
 	- Always try to be clear and to the point.